Pingumaniac/MapReduce-using-Apache-Spark-based-Batch-Processing/README.md

 * Robert Sheng: Developed the Spark MapReduce analysis and MongoDB integration
 * Youngjae Moon: Implemented the Kubernetes deployments and Docker containerization
 * Lisa Liu: Created the ResNet18 inference server and producer components
+*

+## Learning Curve (Effort Expended):

+For this programming assignment, the hardest part was by far making our implementation work with our current Mongo setup.
+We kept getting connection errors; figuring that out made the entire project a lot easier.
+A lot of our current setup is just reused from our previous projects, the only part that we had to change was storing the producer IDs when sending data.

 ## Team Members